If you are a blogger or planning to become one, you might have heard about legal pages for blogs.

 What Should Be Covered In A Disclaimer Page?

 The points you should cover in your Disclaimer Page depend on how your business operates.

 These are some of the points to cover:

 1. No Responsibility / Disclaimer Of Liability

 Like mentioned above.
-This disclaimer limits liability / damages occured by using the products or services offered / advised by the website.
+This disclaimer limits liability/damages occurred by using the products or services offered/advised by the website.

 2. Past performance

 Ex.
 If you’re selling something that requires social proof.
 Ex.
-If you’re selling fat slimming pills, & showing how people in the past have been benefitted from using it.
+If you’re selling fat slimming pills, & showing how people in the past have been benefitted from using them.

 Then this disclaimer will protect you in case your product (here it’s pill) fails to give the desired results as shown on your site.